fatihk29/mastering-js-arrays/section4/Readme.md

 Accessing Array Values with a Statement

 # 31
-Converting Object Propertis to Arrays
+Converting Object Properties to Arrays

+# 32 and 33
+Exercise 4